ghostandthemachine/sketchpad/README.md

 ## Some example code

 With the project created it's time to make some circles and sounds.
 For this example will use the basic Quil example and add a random synth noise that is fired when a new circle is drawn.
-Here is the code:
+Paste this code into your `quil_tone/src/quil_tone/quil_tone.clj` file.

 ```clj
 	(ns quil-tone.core